JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 In recent years’ software applications, organizations, business processes and hence the information systems being developed and used are getting more complex, e.g. in their scope and size.
 Also the environment of the information systems landscape in organisations become more dynamic.
 “Time-to-market” and “interoperability” are terms that describe key success factors not just for business companies; in healthcare, government, etc. these needs are highly relevant too (Cloutier et al. 2010).
 The goal of reference architectures is to decouple the effect that with increasing complexity of information systems the complexity of the development process increases.

 First of all, reference architectures provide common taxonomies, grammars and architectural visions of the problem domain.
 These aspects help to simplify communication in complex project teams and in requirements engineering.
-Further, the documentation of large information systems on an appropriate abstraction level leads to better interoperability between different systems and helps to reduce efforts to adapt instantiations due to dynamics and changing environments.
+Further, the documentation of large information systems on an appropriate abstraction level leads to better interoperability between different systems.
+It further helps to reduce efforts to adapt instantiations due to dynamics and changing environments.
 The most important goal for many companies for using reference architectures is the more efficient development process of software or information systems.
 The reusability of existing concepts (and in the best case implemented software modules) leads to significant decrease in development efforts.
 By the use and application of known and already proven patterns for the implementation, reference architectures mitigate risks that occur by implementing new systems from scratch.

-Against this background various reference architectures were postulated in recent years.
-Most notable approaches are the SOA reference architecture (Open Management Group 2011) for service-oriented architectures or Cloud Computing reference architecture (NIST 2011) for cloud technologies and services.
 These are published as de facto standards for their particular problem domain, constructed by national standardization organisations (NIST) or international industry consortiums.
 Other well-known approaches are vendor-driven and more domain- respectively technology-specific than the aforementioned.
 Examples are Business intelligence reference architectures by:

 • IBM (2003)